 However, it may happen that you lose your Voter ID Card.
 Don’t panic and worry if you’re thinking, “I lost my voter ID card.
 What should I do now?”
 In such cases, you need to apply for a duplicate voter ID card.

-Many people say I lost my voter card while traveling.
+Many people say I lost my voter card while travelling.
 Voters often lose their cards due to theft, simply misplaced or unintentionally damage them.
-However, in any case they can apply for and get a duplicate voter card.
+However, in any case, they can apply for and get a duplicate voter card.